jjjustin0717/Winter-Palace-lab2-variant2/README.md

 Variant 2:  Dynamic array

-- You can use the built-in list inside node with a fixed size
-- You need to check that your implementation correctly works with None value
+1.You can use the built-in list inside node with a fixed size 2.You need to check that your implementation correctly works with None value
-- You need to implement functions/methods for getting/setting
+3.You need to implement functions/methods for getting/setting
 value by index
-- A user should specify growing factor
+4.A user should specify growing factor

-1. You have a chunk of memory.
+1.You have a chunk of memory.
 The chunk has a capacity (how many elements it can contain) and length
 (how many elements it contains right now).
-2. You need to add a new element, but capacity == length.
+2.You need to add a new element, but capacity == length.
   You don’t have space for a new element.
 What will we need to do?
-    1. Allocate a new chunk of memory (in Python, usually, it looks like [None]*(capacity *growth_factor))
-    2. Copy data from the old chunk to the new chunk
-    3. Add a new element to the new chunk.
+  1.Allocate a new chunk of memory (in Python, usually, it looks like [None]*(capacity *growth_factor)) 2.Copy data from the old chunk to the new chunk 3.Add a new element to the new chunk.

 ## Group Information